the Colaborative Inc

 • March, 1983 - NCARB

-• Also registered in California, New Mexico, and Utah as well as other states periodically, and as required for projects.
+• Also registered in California, New Mexico, Ohio, and Utah as well as other states periodically, and as required for projects.

-• Years of Experience: 32
+• Years of Experience: 37

-• Level of Experience:Principal, 22
+• Level of Experience: Principal, 28

-• Number of Years with This Firm: 14
+• Number of Years with This Firm: 20

-• Licensed: 26
+• Licensed: 32

 As an architect, Mr. Brookie has specialized in public buildings evaluation and design, tourism facilities, and commercial revitalization.
 As a planner, Mr. Brookie has completed urban design projects, re-use projects, and rural conservation planning.
 Dean has successfully completed 14 years as the principal historical architect for tCi.
 His success has been on a wide range of projects providing preservations plans, condition assessments, and preservation architectural plans and specifications.
-Farmsteads, ranches, military forts, fur trading forts, museums, churches, university buildings and other structures exemplify this range.
+Farmsteads, ranches, military forts, fur trading forts, museums, churches, university buildings, and other structures exemplify this range.
 In addition to specific projects such as the National Capital of Ute Mountain Tribe, Crow Canyon Archaeological Center, and various historic preservation projects throughout the United States, which range from hotels in South Dakota, Colorado, Wyoming, New Mexico to museums, such as the preservation, management, and maintenance plan for the Nicolai Fechin House and studio in Taos, Mr. Brookie has also designed visitor centers for heritage parks; and completed site master plans for the Kansas State Capitol (1863-1903), heritage parks, stand alone heritage resources, and historic districts.

 « Back to Top »